citizen27/CLaPT/README.md

 ## Usage ##

 1. Download ZIP or clone through GitHub CLI or HTTPS.
-2. Move zipped "CLaPT-main" to local Desktop (I know this is not ideal, I am working on it.)
+2. Move zipped "CLaPT-main" to local Desktop
-3. Extract zip foilder to local Desktop.
+4. Extract zip foilder to local Desktop.
-4. Rename folder after extraction to "CLaPT".
+5. Rename folder after extraction to "CLaPT".
-5. Move CLaPT_Controller.ps1 from "CLaPT", to an alternate location.
+6. Move CLaPT_Controller.ps1 from "CLaPT", to an alternate location.
-6. Open Administrative PowerShell session and run CLaPT_Controller.ps1
+7. Open Administrative PowerShell session and run CLaPT_Controller.ps1

 ## Features

 - **Log / Database Parsing**: The code parses various Windows Event Logs, including Application, Security, System, and more, depending on your configuration.
 Also can parse "databases" that matter (SRUM, others...)

 - **Log Parsing**: The code parses collected logs and databases, extracting relevant information and organizing it for rapid analysis.
 This toolkit does NOT collect!
-If you want to forensicsally collect the logs, use KAPE or some other tool meant for that.
+If you want to forensically collect the logs, use KAPE or some other tool meant for that.
 This is for quick intel to figure out the stuff that matters.

 - **Customization**: You can customize which logs to collect and how to parse them based on your specific requirements.
 Literally just run the scripts you want.